Visualizing the Effects of a Changing Distance on Data Using Continuous Embeddings: Examples

 \subsection{Comparison of cMDS to clustering}

 We compare cMDS to a rudimentary method of tracking the influence of changing distances on the data structure.

 An approach based on traditional methods is to perform clustering on the original data for multiple instances of the distance family $d_{\alpha}(x,y)$.
 To track whether clusters in the data emerge independently of the distance measure, we use the set of cluster indices $c_i$ of a specific level of $\alpha$ for all levels of $\alpha$ and compute the corresponding quality of the clustering result, for example, by comparing within and between cluster variance.
+By good clustering quality, we mean data that has well seperated clusters.
+Low quality on the other hand refers to strongly overlapping clusters.
 If the quality breaks down, this should be visible in the cMDS result on first glance.